-• If you still need help after checking this manual and the sources listed above, you can use the Epson PrivateLine Support service to get help fast.
+• If you still need help after checking this manual and any other sources listed here, you can use the Epson PrivateLine Support service to get help fast.
 For details, see "Where to Get Help".

 Related references Where to Get Help